cmu-sei/augur-code/README.md

  - `def metric_reduction(probability_distribution)`: Applies dimensionality reduction to the given probability distribution.
 May return the same distribution if no reduction is needed.
  - `def metric_distance(p, q)`: Calculates a distance value between the two given probability distributions.

+ For Error Metrics, at least one function is needed:

+  - `def metric_error(timebox, dataset, predictions)`: Calculates the error for the given timebox, knowing the ground truth from the dataset, and the predictions as a parameter, if needed.

 #### Dataset Structures
 New dataset structures should be added to the harness/datasets folder, to a subfolder with the name of the new structure.
 Two modules should be added in there: a dataset module and a model module.
 The recommended naming structure is: